 Did the trial court err in its decision to enter a verdict in favor of the plaintiff as the rightful possessor?

-The court affirmed and found that plaintiff obtained possession of the logs in the first instance by trespassing upon the land of some third party.
-When it was said that to maintain replevin plaintiff's possession must have been lawful, it meant that it must have been lawful as against the person who deprived him of the property.
-Possession was good title against the entire world except those having a better title.
-Possession only raised a presumption of title.
-One who took property from the possession of another could only rebut the presumption by showing a superior title in himself or in some way connecting himself with one who had superior title.
-The court held that one who acquired the possession of property, whether by finding, bailment, or by mere tort, had a right to retain that possession as against a mere wrongdoer who was a stranger to the property.
+The Court affirmed and found that plaintiff obtained possession of the logs in the first instance by trespassing upon the land of some third party.
+According to the Court, possession was good title against the entire world except those having a better title; possession only raised a presumption of title.
+The Court opined that one who took property from the possession of another could only rebut the presumption by showing a superior title in himself or in some way connecting himself with one who had superior title.
+In the case at bar, the court held that one who acquired the possession of property, whether by finding, bailment, or by mere tort, had a right to retain that possession as against a mere wrongdoer who was a stranger to the property.

 Not a Lexis Advance subscriber?
 Try it out for free.